-With it being December, lord only knows the layers upon layers of cheap-ass, overpriced, shitty Christmas decorations that are lying in her trunk right now.
-Plastic ornaments, faux snowflakes, holly, and paper poinsettias, mistletoe—like he needs some invasive weed to tell him to kiss his wife.
+With it being December, Lord only knows the layers upon layers of cheap-ass, overpriced, shitty Christmas decorations that are lying in her trunk right now.
+Plastic ornaments, faux snowflakes, holly, and paper poinsettias, mistletoe—like Bryan needs a weed to tell him to kiss his wife.
 The first chance he gets, he’s tossing it all in the garbage, where it belongs, feigning ignorance that he didn’t know that stuff in the black trash bag labeled “Christmas” wasn’t in fact trash.

 “Excuse you.
 Language,” Renee says over her shoulders as she wraps her tiny fingers around the tip of the tree and, with one foot on the car and the other planted on the leaf-covered lawn that Bryan still hasn’t raked—he’s been meaning to get to it—tries unsuccessfully to pull it out of the back seat.
 “And I could use some help here.”

 Bryan nudges her aside, a little harder than he means to, and she slaps his arm.
-He looks at her and winks, then curls his calloused hands between the twine wrapped around the tree and release it from its leather hold with one swift jerk of his arms.
+He looks at her and winks, then curls his calloused hands between the twine wrapped around the tree and with one swift jerk of his arms, releases it from its leather hold.

 “Oooh, my muscle man,” Renee teases.
 She raises herself up on her toes and plants a soft kiss on his lips.
 “All those curl-ups in your little man cave downstairs are starting to pay off.”

 Bryan drops the tree between them at their feet and scoops Renee up into his arms, wrapping her legs around his waist.
 “There’s more where that came from,” he says, and he takes her bottom lip between his, sucking it hard.